cwensel/cascading/README.md

 ```

 Hadoop will unpack the jar locally and remotely (in the cluster) and add any libraries in `lib` to the classpath.
 This is a feature specific to Hadoop.

-The cascading-x.y.z.jar file is typically used with scripting languages and is completely self contained, but it cannot be added to a jar `lib` folder as Hadoop will not recursively unjar jars.